-In just over a decade, YOLA has become one of the country’s most influential music education programs, currently operating at four YOLA sites in Los Angeles and serving more than 1,300 young musicians and their families.
-YOLA at Inglewood will be the program's fifth site and the first to be situated at its own dedicated home: the Beckmen YOLA Center.
+In just over a decade, YOLA has become one of the country’s most influential music education programs, currently operating at four YOLA sites in Los Angeles and serving more than 1,500 young musicians and their families.

 YOLA provides free instruments; up to 18 hours a week of intensive after-school training and instruction; ensemble-based learning; life skills development in leadership, mentorship, and communication; academic tutoring and college prep; and parent and family engagement.

 Through dedication and perseverance, YOLA students have earned unparalleled performance opportunities over the last decade performing in world class venues (e.g. Super Bowl 50 Halftime Show; Barbican Centre, London; Suntory Hall, Tokyo) with pop and classical music stars such as Chris Martin and Coldplay, Jennifer Hudson, Journey, Juanes, No Doubt, International Contemporary Ensemble and Sir Simon Rattle.

 Contact us: YOLA@laphil.org